 The Rhode Island disability program is a state program.
-The disability benefits are made possible by the state of Rhode Island employees taxed wages contributing to the fund.
+The disability benefits are made possible by contributions to the fund from taxes on wages of state of Rhode Island employees.

 There is only a total of 5 states that have disability programs and it’s good to know if you live in one.
 They are as follows:

 - Rhode Island